Freestyle

 Press

 With the hand at the hip and palm facing towards the feet, press the water back by extending the arm to approximately 90% of full extension, keeping in line with the body to reduce drag.
-The arm is ready for the recovery, elbow first!
+The arm is ready for recovery, elbow first!

 Why bend your elbows in freestyle?

 The very best arm stroke recovery is one that allows the hand to arrive in time to begin the next stroke but also allows the arm to slow almost to a complete stop just before the hand enters the water.
+If the hand and arm come forward and slam into the water, you lose momentum in the form of drag, and your arm fails to move you forward.
 Bending the elbow allows you to do this.
-If the hand and arm come forward and slam into the water, you lose momentum in the form of drag, and your arm fails to move you forward.

 Article Reference